AnonDev-org/resources-and-guides/readme.md

 Ko-fi: [ko-fi.com/anondev](https://ko-fi.com/anondev)

-If you need help with something you can open new modmail support thread on [Pinglik Support Server](https://go.anondev.ml/pinglik-support) and we will help you 😉
+If you need help with something you can join [Pinglik Support Server](https://pinglik.eu/support) and ask for help in `#💛｜coding-help-support` channel and we will help you 😉

 If you would like to support me:<br>